Create an Experience Builder app and add widgets

 Experience Builder option

-4. On the home page, click Create new.
+5. On the ArcGIS Experience Builder home page, click Create new.

 Create new button